 Unfortunately the workshop planned face to face on 28-30 June 2021 will not go ahead because of a Melbourne lockdown that threatens the NZ bubble.
 Anticipated new dates are 26-29 October.
 For those who responded to our survey, we have saved your answers for later.
+For those interested to join in (preferably face to face), you can fill the survey.

 For participants who had planned to join remotely, an online course is likely to be developed and open from October 2021.
 It might provide a better experience than a talking head on zoom!
 Information will be posted on our website.